-The fact that the initial rules involving non-atomic formulas can be replaced by introduction rules and initial rules on subformulas is an important property of logical connectives that we will always require.
-Essentially, this property states that if subformulas are identified via the initial rule then it is possible to prove that composing those subformulas yields formulas also identified.

-In general, atomic initial rules cannot be removed from proofs.
+The fact that the initial rules involving non-atomic formulas can be replaced by introduction rules and initial rules on subformulas is an important and desirable property of a proof system.
+In general, however, atomic initial rules cannot be removed from proofs.
 Atoms are built from non-logical constants, such as predicates and function systems, and their meaning comes from outside logic.
 In particular, it is via non-logical symbols and atomic formulas that we shall eventually specify logic programs for the purpose of sorting list, representing transition systems, etc. Atoms provide the plugs for the programmer to provide their own meaning.

 Consider defining a third logic, usually called minimal logic, as follows: an M-proof is any I-proof in which the right-hand side of all sequents contains exactly one formula.
-We shall write Σ ; $\Delta \vdash_M B$ if the sequent Σ : $\Delta \vdash_B h$ as an M-proof.
+We shall write $\Sigma; \Delta \vdash_M B$ if the sequent $\Sigma: \Delta \vdash_B$ has an M-proof.

 Exercise 18.
-Show that Proposition 3.2 does not hold for minimal logic (consider the sequent $\bot \vdash \bot$).
+Show that Proposition 3.2 does not hold for minimal logic (consider the sequent $\perp \vdash \perp$).

-The reason for \bot to lose this important proof theoretic properties is that weakening for \bot on the right is the proper treatment for \bot on the right.
-As the following exercise shows, \bot is not a real logical connective in minimal logic.
+The reason for \perp to lose this important proof theoretic properties is that weakening for \perp on the right is the proper treatment for \perp on the right.
+As the following exercise shows, \perp is not a real logical connective in minimal logic.

 Exercise 19.
-Let q be a non-logical symbol of type o, let B be a formula, and let B' be the result of replacing all occurrences of q in B with \bot .
+Let q be a non-logical symbol of type o, let B be a formula, and let B' be the result of replacing all occurrences of q in B with \perp .
 Show that B is provable in intuitionistic logic if and only if B' is provable in minimal logic.